tjhorner/WebSentials/README.md

     </div>
     </div>

 Wasn't that confusing?
 Here's the breakdown.
 For the main error box, put the class `error`.
-If you want an exit sign, make another div with the class `error-exit` right after the error div.
-For your header, make another div with `error-header` after the exit sign (or the main error if you have no exit sign.)
+For your header, make another div with `error-header` after the main error div.
 Put the content inside of the `error-content` div and the buttons (or something else) inside of the `error-footer` div.
 To make the close button work, you have to put `onClick="hideError('#yourErrorId')"` inside of the exit button and whatever other button you want.
 Simple once you have it down.

 Success Messages
 -